Vitamin D: United Kingdom

-The UK National Health Service (NHS) recommends that people at risk of vitamin D deficiency, breast-fed babies, formula-fed babies taking less than 500 ml/day, and children aged 6 months to 4 years, should take daily vitamin D supplements throughout the year to ensure sufficient intake.
+The UK National Health Service (NHS) recommends that people at risk of vitamin D deficiency, breast-fed babies, formula-fed babies taking no more than 500 ml of infant formula a day, and children aged 6 months to 4 years, should take daily vitamin D supplements throughout the year to ensure sufficient intake.
 This includes people with limited skin synthesis of vitamin D, who are not often outdoors, are frail, housebound, living in a care home, or usually wearing clothes that cover up most of the skin, or with dark skin, such as having an African, African-Caribbean or south Asian background.
 Other people may be able to make adequate vitamin D from sunlight exposure from April to September.
 The NHS and Public Health England recommend that everyone, including those who are pregnant and breastfeeding, consider taking a daily supplement containing 10 μg (400 IU) of vitamin D during autumn and winter because of inadequate sunlight for vitamin D synthesis.

 United States

 The dietary reference intake for vitamin D issued in 2011 by the Institute of Medicine (IoM) (renamed National Academy of Medicine in 2015), superseded previous recommendations which were expressed in terms of adequate intake.
 The recommendations were formed assuming the individual has no skin synthesis of vitamin D because of inadequate sun exposure.
 The reference intake for vitamin D refers to total intake from food, beverages, and supplements, and assumes that calcium requirements are being met.
 The tolerable upper intake level (UL) is defined as "the highest average daily intake of a nutrient that is likely to pose no risk of adverse health effects for nearly all persons in the general population".
 Although ULs are believed to be safe, information on the long-term effects is incomplete and these levels of intake are not recommended for long-term consumption.

 For US food and dietary supplement labeling purposes, the amount in a serving is expressed as a percent of Daily Value (%DV).
 For vitamin D labeling purposes, 100% of the daily value was 400 IU (10 μg), but in May 2016, it was revised to 800 IU (20 μg) to bring it into agreement with the recommended dietary allowance (RDA).
 A table of the old and new adult daily values is provided at Reference Daily Intake.

+In 2024, the Endocrine Society advised healthy adult under age 75 not to take vitamin D above the recommended daily amount unless there is a specific reason.
+It also advised against routine vitamin D blood testing for healthy adults.